Pepperi-Addons/LegacyDashboards/UserTargets/docs/architecture.md

 ## Topics

 - The addon add the query "webAppIframe=true" to the url, the old backoffice know to read this query and to show only the relevant parts of the page (for example: without the page menu)
-- The addon add the query "lang=${this.browserLang}" to the url, and the Activities dashboard will be display on the same languge as the webapp.
+- The addon add the query "lang=${this.browserLang}" to the url, and the User targets will be display on the same languge as the webapp.
 _____________________________________________________________
 ### CPI endpoints: